As a manager or supervisor, have you fallen into this trap?

 Next, plan on how to address any discrepancies in an employee’s job performance.
 This could include additional training, staff mentoring, or reassigning of roles.

-Finally, have the employee sign off on the evaluation.
+Finally, have the individual sign off on the maintenance employee evaluation.
 Explain that signing off does not necessarily mean agreeing with all the findings but that the employee read and understood everything presented.

 Supervision & Employee Feedback